Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

 \subsubsection{Presentation of the model}

 We consider a simple coupled process describing the eco-evolutive dynamics of a population.
 We model the population size by a logistic Feller diffusion $(N_t)_{t\ge0}$ where the growth rate $(r(X_t))_{t\ge0}$ is changing randomly.
 Namely, the adaptation of the population and the change of the environment are assumed to act on a hidden process $(X_t)$ in $\R^d$, from which the growth rate is deduced.
 For simplicity, we will assume that $X_t$ evolves as a continuous Markov process driven by some Brownian Motion and a drift (possibly depending on $N$ and $X$).
 For very low values of $r(X_t)$, it is expected that the population shall vanish very quickly.
-Yet, we want our result to be independent of any bounds of the adaptation and say that this large extinction is sufficient in itself to bound the mal-adaptation, keeping this idea that the initial condition indeed matters here.
+It would thus not change much of the result to introduce an absorbing boundary at some threshold of mal-adaptation.
+Yet, we want our result to be independent of any such truncation of the trait space and say that this large extinction is sufficient in itself to bound the mal-adaptation, while highlighting that the initial condition indeed matters here.

-In a general setting, the process can be described as :
+In a general setting, the process can be described as: